archway-network/archway-docs/docs/rewards/managing-rewards.md

 archwayd q rewards outstanding-rewards "${rewards_address}" --node "${node_url}" --output json | jq .
 ```

-Go to the [Rewards Reference](./rewards-reference.md) page for more information on the availabled queries and parameters connected to the rewards.
+Go to the [Rewards Reference](./rewards-reference.md) page for more information on the available queries and parameters connected to the rewards.